hfsasu/Backmasking/README.md

 -next returns the next element in the stack and advances the iterator to the next position and it only accesses element at current index, so O(1)
 -constructor and hasNext also has O(1) so total: O(1) time
-A
-ccording to my program and comparisons of time complexities, LinkedStack seems more efficient with time.
+According to my program and comparisons of time complexities, LinkedStack seems more efficient with time.

--How to convert the sound files-
-1. First download homebrew
-2. Make sure sox is installed inside
-3. cd to pathway (cd Desktop)
-4. sox ciphered.wav ciphered.dat to turn .wav files to .dat files
-5. after running the code and getting the reversed files, used sox ciphered.dat cipheredReverse.wav to get the sound files